-- 1. Hybrid class lecture and discussion
+- 1. Class lecture and discussion

 - 2. Application activities

 - 3. Small group activities and assignments

 - 4. Video and other media supports

-- 5. Guest speakers

-- 6. Presentation activities
+- 5. Research and presentation activities

-- 7. Electronic supplements and activities via Blackboard
+- 6. Electronic supplements and activities via Blackboard

 Learner Outcomes

 Upon completion of this course, teacher candidates/students will be able to: